 So what is biltong?

 Biltong is basically dried, spiced and cured meat (see my article on how to make biltong).
 It does not have to be beef, indeed it was traditionally made from antelope and where I come from you can still buy many types of “game biltong” that will include impala, kudu, wildebeest, ostrich and I have even tried crocodile before!
+And some of the most popular sites on the net, like D.Jays Gourmet, offer a whole menu of delicious Biltong; go ahead and give the snack a try.
 However beef has become the most popular and for our purposes, this is the one I will be referring to in this article.

 The origins of “Biltong” are South African and the name comes from the original Dutch settlers where “bil” means rump or buttock and “tong” means tongue or strip, so a strip of rump meat = biltong.